 Midjourney vs Adobe Firefly: Best AI Image Generator for Creatives in 2026?

 Midjourney makes jaw-dropping images.
 Firefly makes lawsuit-proof ones.
-We tested both on the same 20 prompts.
-If you're a freelancer, this choice could save — or cost — you thousands.
+Tested both on the same 20 prompts.
+For freelancers, this could cost you thousands.

 Feature Comparison